FACTION BRIEF

 Care for the Fallen

-Three cognitive fragmentation cases are cared for in the Wards — living inside continuous dream states.
+Three cognitive fragmentation cases live in the Wards inside continuous dream states.
 The Somnambulists' failures become the Wards' patients.
+The arrangement is not acknowledged officially by either party.

 G Nook